nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 200
 00:12:16,321 --> 00:12:18,889
-[SPEAKER_05]: make the most noise, let's start with acting, right?
+[SPEAKER_05]: make the most noise, let's start with that team, right?

 201
 00:12:19,072 --> 00:12:24,137